NEM 3.0 Export Rate Adders: Why It Pays to Go Solar Early in NEM 3.0 | Solar.com

 In addition to locking in the highest export rate adders, the earliest NEM 3.0 adopters will likely benefit from several months of NEM 2.0 billing that can increase their savings and decrease their payback periods.

 NEM 3.0 is an incredibly complicated billing structure that features 576 different export rates throughout the year.
-And now that it’s approved, the IOUs have the task of building, testing, and launching a brand new software to accommodate solar billing.
+And now that it’s approved, the IOUs have the task of building, testing, and launching brand-new software to accommodate solar billing.

 Sam breaks this strategy down in the video below.